jamiedidthis/quartz/content/books/the saint of bright doors.md

 > “They’re our mistakes, I suppose… it’s not surprising they’re so hungry to haunt us—the histories we forgot, the crimes we buried.
 Devils know I’ve buried mine.”

- Given that Chandrasekera wrote this one to, quote, [suit the market](https://vajra.me/2024/01/25/walpolitics/), I’m even more excited to see what he unleashes in *Rakesfall* this summer.
+ Given that Chandrasekera wrote this one to, quote, [suit the market](https://vajra.me/2024/01/25/walpolitics/), I’m even more excited to see what he unleashes in *[[books/rakesfall|Rakesfall]]* this summer.
 And give [his blog](https://vajra.me/blog/) a follow—his essays have rapidly become some of the best in my rss feed.

 ---